Northwest Passage: Later expeditions

 In April 2009, planetary scientist Pascal Lee and a team of four on the Northwest Passage Drive Expedition drove the HMP Okarian Humvee rover a record-setting 496 km on sea-ice from Kugluktuk to Cambridge Bay, Nunavut, the longest distance driven on sea-ice in a road vehicle.
 The HMP Okarian was being ferried from the North American mainland to the Haughton–Mars Project (HMP) Research Station on Devon Island, where it would be used as a simulator of future pressurized rovers for astronauts on the Moon and Mars.
 The HMP Okarian was eventually flown from Cambridge Bay to Resolute Bay in May 2009, and then driven again on sea-ice by Lee and a team of five from Resolute to the West coast of Devon Island in May 2010.
 The HMP Okarian reached the HMP Research Station in July 2011.
 The Northwest Passage Drive Expedition is captured in the motion picture documentary film Passage To Mars (2016).

 In 2009, sea ice conditions were such that at least nine small vessels and two cruise ships completed the transit of the Northwest Passage.
 These trips included one by Eric Forsyth on board the 42 ft Westsail sailboat Fiona, a boat he built in the 1980s.
 Self-financed, Forsyth, a retired engineer from the Brookhaven National Laboratory, and winner of the Cruising Club of America's Blue Water Medal, sailed the Canadian Archipelago with sailor Joey Waits, airline captain Russ Roberts and carpenter David Wilson.
 After successfully sailing the Passage, the 77-year-old Forsyth completed the circumnavigation of North America, returning to his home port on Long Island, New York.

 Cameron Dueck and his crew aboard the 40 ft sailing yacht Silent Sound also transited in the summer of 2009.
 Their voyage began in Victoria, BC, on June 6, and they arrived in Halifax on October 10.
 Dueck wrote a book about the voyage called The New Northwest Passage.

 In August–September 2010, Graeme Kendall (New Zealand) sailed the 41 ft Astral Express through the Northwest Passage.
 He was the first person to sail solo non-stop through the passage.
 He began in Lancaster Sound on August 27 and ended 12 days later at Point Barrow, Alaska, on September 9.
 The trip covered 2,300 NM.
 It was part of a circumnavigation that started and ended in New Zealand.

 On September 9, 2010, Bear Grylls and a team of five completed a point-to-point navigation between Pond Inlet and Tuktoyaktuk in the Northwest Territories on a rigid inflatable boat (RIB).
 The expedition drew attention to how the effects of global warming made this journey possible and raised funds for the Global Angels charity.

+In 2011, Australians Chris Bray and Jess Taunton sailed their 29 ft junk-rigged yacht, Teleport, through the passage, navigating from Halifax to Cambridge Bay.